kushi944100/Intern-Work/int-py-2/variables and datatypes in Python.md

 <b>Float</b> value is represented by the float class.
 It is a real number with floating point representation.
 It is specified by a decimal point.
 Optionally, the character e or E followed by a positive or negative integer may be appended to specify scientific notation.
 </p>
 <p align="justify">
 <b>Complex Number</b> is represented by the complex class.
-It is specified as (real part) + (imaginary part)j.
+It is specified as `(real part) + (imaginary part)j`.
 If for example, the complex number is 5+5j, real part is 5 and the imaginary part is 5 again.
 </p>
 <p align="justify">
 Like many other popular programming languages, <b>strings</b> in Python are arrays of bytes representing unicode characters.
 However, Python does not have a character data type, a single character is simply a string with a length of 1.
 Square brackets can be used to access elements of the string.